Let’s face it – if you have a blog you want traffic – right? But you need to know how to get more blog traffic.

 Here’s the good news…

 If you write your blog to be truly helpful – without expecting something in return – you will build a tribe and eventually get what you want.
-It might not be gangbusters overnight, but you will attract people who like your approach.
-That will happen.
+It might not be gangbusters overnight, but you will attract people who like your approach

 With that caveat out of the way …